E20 Petrol May Damage Rubber Components In E10 Vehicles: ARAI Report

 - No issues reported by 2W OEMs during durability tests

-E20 petrol could damage rubber components in the engine compartment in vehicles certified to run on E10 fuels, a study by ARAI has found.
-As per a report in the Times of India, the ARAI study which recommended the E20 rollout across the country stated that rubber parts such as hoses, gaskets, seals and O-rings in E10 compliant vehicles requiring the parts to be replaced.
+E20 petrol could damage rubber components in the engine compartment in vehicles certified to run on E10 fuels, a study by the Automotive Research Association of India (ARAI) has found.
+The ARAI study which was carried out before E20 rollout stated that rubber parts such as hoses, gaskets, seals and O-rings in E10 compliant vehicles could be affected by 20% ethanol blended petrol.
+However, the study has noted that metal parts and metal coatings will not be affected by E20.
 The study has not been made available to the public.

 Also read: Delhi EV Policy Approved: Electric Cars Under Rs 30 Lakh To Get Full Tax Exemption

-As per the report, the study found that E10 engines were durability tested to study the impact of E20 fuels and found to offer acceptable performance.
+According to a report in the Times of India, the study found that E10 engines were durability tested to study the impact of E20 fuels and found to offer acceptable performance.
 The study, however, highlighted an issue observed with BS6-compliant turbocharged engines after 265 hours of durability testing.

 The engine durability study was carried out by two unnamed OEMs, with the first reporting no issues with the engine after 400 hours of testing while the second reported a thermomechanical failure of the exhaust valve after a little over 800 hours of testing.
 The TOI report, however, cited sources saying that the component failure could have been due to other factors and that engine durability tests generally occurred over 2,000 hours.